-- Journal Club: This component involves the presentation and contribution to discussion of a research paper amongst your peers. - Research Proposal: Submitted as a document of 4000 words outlining and justifying the proposed project and introducing the background literature. - Proposal Seminar: Students will give a 10 minute oral presentation (with 5 minutes of questions) on the background and rationale for their study.
-This will include a statement of aims and hypotheses along with research methods to be used. - Research Report: Submitted as a document of 7500 words describing and critically appraising the research work undertaken during the Honours year. - Seminar Diary: Students will attend at least 12 seminars (these can be external to SBMS) given by academic/research staff or invited speakers. - Supervisor's Report: Supervisors will provide a report based on the student's performance over the course of the Honours year. - Final Research Seminar: This component includes the final seminar presented at the end of the year (15 minute talk & 10 minutes for questions).
+- Research Proposal: Submitted as a document of 4000 words outlining and justifying the proposed project and introducing the background literature. - Proposal Seminar: Students will give a 10 minute oral presentation (with 5 minutes of questions) on the background and rationale for their study.
+This will include a statement of aims and hypotheses along with the research plan to be used. - Research Report: Submitted as a document of 7500 words describing and critically appraising the research work undertaken during the Honours year. - Seminar Diary: Students will attend honours student presentations and at least 12 seminars (these can be external to SBMS) given by academic/research staff or invited speakers. - Supervisor's Report: Supervisors will provide a report based on the student's performance over the course of the Honours year. - Final Research Seminar: This component includes the final seminar presented at the end of the year (15 minute talk & 10 minutes for questions).